SpaceShell/personal-website/README.md

-# personal-website
+# Personal Website
-My personal website detailing my skills, experience, and portfolio of recent projects.
+Welcome to my personal website's github!
+In this github, the code for the different aspects of my website can be openly viewed.
+To create the website, I mainly utilized Next.js, React, and Tailwind CSS, with other tools I used being Headless UI and Rive.
+In this website, you can find various information about my skills, experience, and portfolio of recent projects I have developed revolving around web development and data science.
+Feel free to visit my website and connect with me!